 Nate’s Grade: C

-Posted on May 8, 2010, in 2009 Movies and tagged daniel day-lewis, drama, fergie, judi dench, kate hudson, marion cotillard, musical, nicole kidman, penelope cruz, rob marshall, sophia loren.
+Posted on May 8, 2010, in 2009 Movies and tagged daniel day-lewis, drama, fergie, judi dench, kate hudson, marion cotillard, musical, nicole kidman, penelope cruz, rob marshall, sophia loren, theater.
 Bookmark the permalink.
 Leave a comment.